Protocols & data downloads

 This document explains how we assign dominance ranks to baboons in the study population.
 It also provides a comparison of our matrix-based method of rank assignments with a method based on Elo ratings.
 In general, we find very close concordance between matrix-based and Elo-based assignments, with some key differences that, in the aggregate, create an argument in favor of matrix-based assignments for our purposes.
 We discuss these differences in this downloadable document.

-Amboseli Rainfall Data
+Amboseli Weather Data

 Alberts lab hormone protocol